-The interviewee, and his two friends started walking from Velika Kladusa towards Zagreb through the hills and forests.
-When they were walking around 10km. from the Croatian border, they were detected by the Croatian army-border patrols equipped with sniper guns.
+The respondent, and his two friends started walking from Velika Kladusa towards Zagreb through the hills and forests.
+About 10km from the Croatian border, they were detected by the Croatian army-border patrols equipped with assault rifles.
 He and his friends started running and the soldiers shouted at them to stop.
 When he was at a distance of around 300 meters away, one of the border-patrol officers shot at him three times.
 The interviewee explained that he could feel the bullets flying close to his head, so him and the other men stopped.

 “When I asked the police to give us back our mobiles and money, he just said: ‘Go, go, go! and punched us by a metal stick and kept shouting ‘Go, go, go!’, and kept punching us to go.”